Ireland's Current State of Women's Ice Hockey

 This is the case for ice hockey in Ireland.

-The passion and the love for the game are indeed very much alive in Róisín Dubh, one of the country’s many nicknames.
+The passion and the love for the game are indeed very much alive in Éire, one of the country’s many nicknames.
 This makes the situation all the more difficult to swallow with no place to play.

 The Irish Ice Hockey Association